phantomx999/Program-Design/HW/HW00/README.md

 Next, ensure that you select _private_ as the privacy setting.
 If you leave it as public, any other student can also see your repository (and potentially push code, delete code, etc.).

-We would recommend **NOT** initializing with a readme nor adding any .gitignore details at this time.
+Select the checkbox to 'Initialize this repository with a README'.
+There's no need to add any .gitignore details.

 When you select 'Create repository', your personal repository will be created on the Github.umn.edu server.
 Next, we'll clone this remote repository into a local repository, where you can do your work.
 We strongly recommend that you do **NOT** follow the instructions listed in this new repo.
 What we'll be doing is slightly different than how the typical repository would be built.